lisa-butler/Portfolio-Project1/README.md

 If I was to get the opportunity to build this site again to become an actual live site, there are some changes that I would like to make.

-*Dive sites: This is the page that I would like to make the most changes to.
+* Dive sites: This is the page that I would like to make the most changes to.
 As there are many more than seven dive sites in Ireland, a continuous list would not be a very viable option.
 I would instead have a drop-down menu for each county and these links would take the user to separate pages with their own drop-down menus for each dive site.
-*The main dive sites page would have a map with clickable pins depicting the sites that would link the user to the site.
+* The main dive sites page would have a map with clickable pins depicting the sites that would link the user to the site.
-*I would have a search option and the option to filter by depth, skill level, location etc.
+* I would have a search option and the option to filter by depth, skill level, location etc.
-*I was also considering the option of having a “comments” section for each dive to allow divers to make suggestions and leave comments about specific sites.
+* I was also considering the option of having a “comments” section for each dive to allow divers to make suggestions and leave comments about specific sites.
-*Media: Media would be rearranged to allow for a write up about each image, ie. Location it was taken in, time of year, life that is shown etc. Videos would be the same.
+* Media: Media would be rearranged to allow for a write up about each image, ie. Location it was taken in, time of year, life that is shown etc. Videos would be the same.
-*Contact page: There is no back end to the contact page, so for now, hitting “send message” just links the user to a thank you page with a link back to the home page.
+* Contact page: There is no back end to the contact page, so for now, hitting “send message” just links the user to a thank you page with a link back to the home page.
 If this became a live site the thank you would ideally self-direct back to the home page after a certain time frame has passed.
-*Other elements to change: A potential of having a user account option so that users could save dives they want to do, comment on dives and possibly even a separate place to log dives.
+* Other elements to change: A potential of having a user account option so that users could save dives they want to do, comment on d dives and possibly even a separate place to log dives.